odhran-kainos/blog/post/13 - From first principles: Why I bet on Scala.js.md

-While Scala.js was not born with a rich ecosystem of libraries, it's [Perfect Scala Compatibility](#perfect-scala-compatibility) meant that it had the potential the support many of the libraries that are common in the Scala ecosystem.
+While Scala.js was not born with a rich ecosystem of libraries, it's [Perfect Scala Compatibility](#perfect-scala-compatibility) meant that it had the potential to support many of the libraries that are common in the Scala ecosystem.
 While Scala.js and GWT technically support more-or-less the same subsets of their language (no reflection, no file-based config/DSLs, etc.), the way code is written *In the Wild* means that Scala.js supports much more